-Picking your keywords seems fairly straightforward, but you still need to know which keywords are valuable and deliver high traffic, right?
+Picking your keywords seems straightforward, but you still need to know which are valuable and deliver high traffic, right?

 These tools help you find the traffic amount each keyword receives a month, as well as some great suggestions for similar keywords.

 Find keywords that align with your specific services offered and markets served.

 Generally, more specific keywords have the best conversion rates but are not searched as much as broad keywords.